marcusts/Com.MarcusTS.SmartDI.LifecycleAware/README.md

 # Com.MarcusTS.SmartDI.LifecycleAware
-Lifecycle aware library specific to the SmartDI container Use this code in conjunctioon with https://github.com/marcusts/Com.MarcusTS.SmartDI (which see).
+Lifecycle aware library specific to the SmartDI container Use this code in conjunction with https://github.com/marcusts/Com.MarcusTS.SmartDI (which see).